stfbk/tlsassistant/README.md

 # TLSAssistant v2

-**TLSAssistant v2** is the (soon-to-be-released) latest version of TLSAssistant, a complete Python redesign performed to convert the standalone analyzer in a modular framework, extensible with new features and thus capable of streamlining the mitigation process of known and newly discovered TLS attacks even for non-expert users.
+**TLSAssistant v2** is the (soon-to-be-released) latest version of TLSAssistant.
+A complete Python redesign performed to convert the standalone analyzer in a modular framework, extensible with new features and thus capable of streamlining the mitigation process of known and newly discovered TLS attacks even for non-expert users.

 ⚠`Disclaimer`⚠ TLSAssistant v2 is currently under development, it can be used to preview the newest features but, for everyday use, we suggest to download the latest [stable](https://github.com/stfbk/tlsassistant/releases) release.